slac-lcls/ami/doc/testing.md

 Test data flow using canned data from a file data source.
 Test throughput and scaling using a live data source.

+### "pick-N" and display intervals

+Using artifical data and a file data source verify correctness of the pick-N pattern and reduction by display intervals.
+Artifical data should recreate  realistic conditions like missing xtc fields.

 ### Multiple client graph modification